-Tom Aczel, Founder & CEO of Emergency Medical Response, is an Electrical Fitter by trade, a former computer programmer, a First Aid Trainer, a GoodSAM Responder and on weekends works as a PAEIMA accredited Extreme Sports Medic & EMT-P providing Event First Aid Services.
+Tom Aczel, Founder & CEO of Emergency Medical Response, is a AHPRA Registered Paramedic # PAR0002296526, a Electrical Fitter by trade, a former computer programmer, a First Aid Trainer and otherwise works as a PAEIMA accredited Extreme Sports Paramedic & AREMT accredited EMT-Paramedic providing Event First Aid Services.

 Tom has been self employed since 1992 running FlexTools, his own part time software retail internet business over the World Wide Web and has managed sections, departments and businesses in the past.
 In 2010, he commenced work as a Volunteer Community First Responder in his local Central Goldfields Victoria town of Bealiba as Bealiba Community First Response.
-Today he heads up a team of volunteers and manages Emergency Medical Response, a FREE Volunteer Pre-CERT/Ambulance Community and Event First Aid Provider Service.
+Today he owns and operates a team of volunteers out of Emergency Medical Response, a FREE Volunteer Pre-Ambulance Community and Event First Aid Provider Service, based in Bealiba, Victoria.

 Currently Tom does First Aid Training and Assessment contract work for:-

-- He also runs his own Maryborough, Bendigo and Ballarat – HLTAID001 / HLTAID003 / HLTAID004 / Advanced First Aid – Skill Set HLTAID006 & HLTAID007 (including HLTAID001 & HLTAID003) combined Public First Aid Courses and On-site Courses as an approved Allens Training Partner under the auspices of, Allens Training Pty Ltd RTO 90909.
+- He also runs his own Maryborough, Bendigo and Ballarat – HLTAID001 / HLTAID003 / HLTAID004 / Advanced First Aid – Skill Set HLTAID006 & HLTAID007 (including HLTAID001 & HLTAID003) combined / HLTSS00027 Occupational First Aid Skill Set Public First Aid Courses and On-site Courses as an approved Allens Training Partner under the auspices of, Allens Training Pty Ltd RTO 90909.

 His family have now lived in Bealiba for over nine years since moving from Melbourne in 2008.
 One of the things they used to take for granted was Emergency Medical Treatment.
 While in Melbourne they could call 000 for an Ambulance and have it arrive in as little as 10 minutes.
 This sadly wasn’t the case for them in Dunolly on the 16th of December, 2010, where Tom had to perform CPR for 35 minutes while waiting for an Ambulance to arrive at the scene of a Bendigo woman that was struck by an oncoming car in front of them.
 Unfortunately, when the Rural Ambulance Victoria Paramedic crew arrived there was nothing that they could do to save the woman and she was pronounced dead at the scene.